What we do

 Bats inhabit a broad range of habitats throughout the UK, including built structures, trees and natural rock formations and cave systems.

-Middlemarch Environmental has a team of experienced, licensed bat workers who can carry out all types of bat surveys and assessments.
+Middlemarch Environmental have a team of experienced, licensed bat workers who can carry out all types of bat surveys and assessments.
 We can also design mitigation and apply for development licences where required, and we are one of the few consultancies that currently offer Natural England’s Low Impact Licence service.

 Bat Surveys and Assessments